Traditional Liver Dumpling Soup

 - Liver | I use a mixture of chicken and beef liver, but you can use whatever you want.
 Chicken is the mildest.
 Chicken mixed with beef is a nice compromise.
 If you’re hesitant about any liver taste (or if using liver from an older animal) you should soak it in milk or buttermilk (even sour milk) for 2-6 hours to remove any unpleasant metallic taste.

 - Bread Or Bread Crumbs | A fantastic use for day-old or stale sourdough bread is to use it in this soup.
 I like to use the crust too and it gives a wonderful flavor.
 You can also use regular breadcrumbs and I provide instructions for both.
+When in doubt, add more bread or bread crumbs to the liver to give it a smooth paste-like texture that will almost resemble pate.

 Equipment

-A 1.5 inch cookie scoop helps to form the dumplings without getting your hands dirty, but I prefer o use two spoons (see the video below).
+A 1.5 inch cookie scoop helps to form the dumplings without getting your hands dirty, but I prefer to use two spoons (see the video below).
 Otherwise you need a food processor (preferred) or blender and a large stock/soup pot.
 If you do not have a food processor or blender you can use a sharp chef’s knife to mince everything finely but it will take longer.

 Instructions (Step-By-Step)